-Late Work: All listed assignments are due according to the due date provided in Canvas and on the course calendar if you do not complete the assignments on time a 10% per day penalty will automatically be applied to all assignments.
-If you have missed an assignment due to an approved class absence please contact your instructor for further instructions.
+Late Work: All listed assignments are due according to the due date provided in Canvas and on the course calendar if you do not complete the assignments on time a 10% per day penalty will

 Late work for an unexcused absence: There will be a 10 point reduction in the score if the assignment is turned in after the listed due date and time.
 (Example: The assignment is due at 1 pm and you submit it at 4 pm you will receive a 10 point deduction from the original score.)
 There will also be a 10 point deduction for everyday the assignment is late.
 (Example: If you turn in the assignment 3 days late you will receive a 30 point deduction from your original score.)